cikay/event_management/README.md

 ```

 2. Create virtual environment by `python3.8 -m venv venv`
 3. Activate virtual environment.
-The command depens on the OS you are using
+The command depends on the OS you are using
 4. Install dependencies by `pipenv install`
 5. Run the app by `uvicorn main:app --port 7000`